WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 # Problems may be encountered
 **VQA** is not supported in this version, bugs still exist in the implementation of forward() and updating the parameters.

+**RealNoise** function is still sensitive, which causes a little bit high noise compare to QUTIP-fullMatrix simulation.